-- 1 Function code: - 0 mode support inquiry (returns "OK" in status, and ignores the rest of the record).
-That is, to validate if mode 14 is supported in the TurboIMAGE software on the system. - 1-6 reserved for internal use. - 7 set wildcard (in root file, not DBU).
+Element Contents 1 Function code: 0 mode support inquiry (returns "OK" in status, and ignores the rest of the record).
+That is, to validate if mode 14 is supported in the TurboIMAGE software on the system.
+1-6 reserved for internal use.
+7 set wildcard (in root file, not DBU).
 Wildcard is in lower 8 bits of the second element of qualifier.
-An error is returned if the value is less than ASCII 33, or greater than ASCII 126. - 8 set BTREEMODE1 option ON (in root file, not DBU). - 9 set BTREEMODE1 option OFF (in root file, not DBU).

-2 ignored for function codes 0-6, 8, or 9. wildcard in lower 8 bits for function code 7.

-- 3-4 ignored on input, zeroed at entry to DBCONTROL mode 14, and used to return a 32-bit status at exit ONLY IF the B-Tree index routines are executed.
-(This is useful for debugging purposes only.) - 5-16 reserved; should be 0.
+An error is returned if the value is less than ASCII 33, or greater than ASCII 126.
+8 set BTREEMODE1 option ON (in root file, not DBU).
+9 set BTREEMODE1 option OFF (in root file, not DBU).
+2 ignored for fun code 7. ction codes 0-6, 8, or 9. wildcard in lower 8 bits for function 3-4 return a 32-bit ut, zeroed at entry to DBCONTROL mode 14, and used to status at exit ONLY IF the B-Tree index routines are is useful for debugging purposes only.)
+5-16 reserved; shoul ld be 0.